kingl0w/Orderly/README.md

 # Orderly Application Setup Guide

+## Project setup

+Clone the repo to any folder on your system

+Create a `bin` folder in the root directory for compiled classes

 ## Required Dependencies

 The application requires the MySQL JDBC driver to connect to the database: